 Common Name: Giant Asian Forest Scorpion

-A large shiny, black forest scorpion, active and easy to keep.
+A huge, shiny, black forest scorpion, active and easy to keep.
 These scorpions glow a beautiful iridescent blue colour under ultra violet light.

 How I keep mine